Virginia Beach Sunrise – The Final Scratch on a 27-Year Road Trip

-Some years ago, my youngest sister gave me a scratch-off map of the U.S. —you know, the kind where you reveal the places you've been by scraping away thin foil.
-It has been a fun, visual way to track our travels, and Fish (my partner in adventure and life) and I began scratching off the states we'd lived in or journeyed together through.
+A few years ago, my youngest sister gave me one of those scratch-off maps of the U.S.—the kind where you reveal the places you’ve been by scraping away thin foil.
+It became a fun, visual way to track our travels, and Fish (my partner in life and adventure) and I began scratching off the states we’d lived in or journeyed through together.

-We didn't realize then how linear our path would be, moving in a near-perfect line from Salt Lake City to Virginia Beach, over 27 years.
+We didn’t realize then how linear our path would be: a near-perfect line from Salt Lake City to Virginia Beach, stretched across twenty-seven years.

-Next up: Denver, then a curveball to northwest Arkansas, followed by a stint in Tulsa, and let me just say that Tulsa's wind deserves its own spot on the weather channel.
-It's relentless.)
-Eventually, we settled in Roanoke County, Virginia, which finally felt like home.
-We spent the first few years putting down roots, renovating our house, and working on community projects.
-But there was still one unscratched spot on our semilinear journey across that map: the easternmost edge of Virginia.
+Next came Denver, then northwest Arkansas, followed by a windy stint in Tulsa (Tulsa’s wind deserves its own weather channel).
+Eventually, we found ourselves in Roanoke County, Virginia, a place that finally felt like home.
+We spent the first few years establishing ourselves, renovating our house, and participating in community projects.

-First surprise?
-The hotel.
-We thought we'd booked something beachside.
-Instead, we found ourselves 20 minutes inland—but in hindsight, it was a blessing.
-The beachfront hotels sit right under the flight path of Naval Station Oceana.
-And let me tell you, fighter jets at full throttle are not sleep-friendly white noise.
+The first surprise was the hotel.
+We thought we’d booked something beachside.
+Instead, we were twenty minutes inland, which, in hindsight, turned out to be a blessing.
+The beachfront hotels sit directly under the flight path of Naval Station Oceana, and fighter jets at full throttle are not exactly soothing white noise.

-We overslept a bit the next morning and ended up racing down I-264 in the half-light of dawn.
-But we made it, just in time to see the sun lift itself out of the ocean (prints are available here).
-It was everything I'd hoped for.
-We strolled along the beach, watched surfers cut through the waves, and visited the Naval Aviation Monument Park—an understated but moving tribute to naval aviators.
+The next morning, we overslept and ended up racing down I-264 in the half-light of dawn, but we made it just in time.
+The sun rose slowly out of the ocean, casting a golden hue over the water.
+It was everything I’d hoped for.
+We watched surfers slice through the waves, visited the Naval Aviation Monument Park, and stood quietly for a while, just taking it all in.

-We tried to visit Cape Henry Lighthouse, but it sits on Fort Story, which appears to limit public access.
-Still, it felt like we'd seen what we came for, and now it was time to head to Norfolk.
+We tried to visit Cape Henry Lighthouse, but it sits within Fort Story, and access was limited that day.
+Still, it didn’t matter—we’d seen what we came for.

-Maps are fun, but this one told a story—not just of where we've been but also of how long it took to find the place we'd stay.
-And even though that scratch-off is complete, are travels most certainly aren't.
+Maps are fun, but that one told a story—not just of where we’d been, but of how long it took to find where we belonged.
+And even though that scratch-off is complete, our travels most certainly aren’t.

-Some journeys just don't end with a final scratch.
+Some journeys simply don’t end with the final scratch.

 P.S.
 Don't forget to check out my YouTube video here: https://youtu.be/guSz1DmIqks